Doodihealz/ReforgerNPC/README.md

 - Adjust NPC ID or excluded item list freely.

 ### 🧾 Credit
 - You are free to use and modify this for your server.
-If you do release a variant of this script you **must** provide it for free back into the modding scene!
+If you do release a variant of this script I ask that you provide it for free back into the modding scene!
 I ask you to kindly credit me if you do (Doodihealz / Corey)
 - I will only support unmodified versions.
 For questions, visit the WoW Modding Community Discord release thread: https://discord.com/channels/407664041016688662/1366126332702097529